2014 Vrbětice ammunition warehouse explosions: First explosion

-On 16 October 2014, the first explosion occurred at Warehouse No. 16, containing 50 tonnes of ammunition, which was thrown as far as 800 m away after the blast.
-Two employees of the company were killed and nearby villages were evacuated.
+On 16 October 2014, the first explosion occurred at Warehouse No. 16, which contained 58 tonnes of military material, including ammunition and weapons.
+The explosion scattered ammunition up to 800 m from the warehouse.
+Two employees of the company leasing the warehouse were killed and nearby villages were evacuated.

 The ammunition depot was not present in Zlín District emergency plans, so firefighters at the scene were left unaware of the possible dangers.
 Immediately after the explosion, about 100 people from the nearby village Vlachovice, as well as students from elementary school and high school in Slavičín were evacuated from the surrounding area.
 The evacuation, which lasted for two days, was a preemptive measure, as pyrotechnicians were clearing the villages.
 For days, there were sudden uncontrolled detonations in the area caused by ammunition falling from trees or disturbed elements and by wildlife.
-On 30 October, the police announced that access to the area was safe, and 7,000 tonnes of ammunition from the depots could be moved away.
+On 30 November, pyrotechnicians completed clearing part of the complex, after which the planned removal of approximately 7,000 tonnes of ammunition from the remaining warehouses could begin.

 Second explosion

-On 3 December 2014, a second explosion occurred at Warehouse No. 12, which contained 100 tonnes of ammunition.
+On 3 December 2014, a second explosion occurred at Warehouse No. 12, which contained 98 tonnes of ammunition.
 The depot was 1.2 km from the epicentre of the first explosion.
 430 people from surrounding villages were evacuated.
 According to Imex Group's lawyer, artillery ammunition and submachine guns were stored in the depot.
 He believed that the depot could not have exploded on its own.